Do you have a student who’s interested in engineering?

 You can either find a liberal arts college with 3-2 engineering affiliations, or you can target a specific engineering program and find out where they have 3-2 relationships with liberal arts schools.

 Finishing an engineering degree on the 3-2 track does take discipline.
 It’s important to keep up with all requirements and focus on doing well.

 If you think your student would do well in a smaller school with better student-teacher ratios, but they want to pursue engineering, 3-2 engineering programs are worth considering.

-- “The second school is like applying all over again…nothing transfers..so see what your net price at the 2nd school is now.”
+- “The second school is like applying all over again…nothing transfers..so see what your net price at the second school is now.”

-CONNECT WITH OTHER PARENTS FIGURING OUT HOW TO PAY FOR COLLEGE
+HOW TO PAY FOR COLLEGE